You may be entitled to homelessness support if you are an asylum seeker, a refugee or are appealing against an

 If you are under 18 and alone in the UK

-For younger children, you would be taken into social services care, but after the age of 16 you may be supported to live independently.
+Children under the age of 16 will probably be looked after by social services, but after the age of 16 you may be supported to live independently.
 Social services must then continue to support you until you are 21 years old.

 When you turn 18, social services may continue to support you until you are 21 years old, as you are classed as a care leaver.